zdravkov/kendo-docs/howto/howto-use-the-mobile-listview-with-pull-to-refresh-and-endless-scrolling.md

 In this how-to, we will examine how to use the [ListView](http://docs.kendoui.com/api/mobile/listview) of Kendo UI Mobile to display dynamic data.

 [Check this link to find more information about dynamic data](http://en.wikipedia.org/wiki/Dynamic_data).
-An excellent example for dynamic data is a [search](https://dev.twitter.com/docs/api/1.1/get/search/tweets) for relevant Tweets - here is a search for [#javascript](http://search.twitter.com/search.json?q=javascript).
-We see the latest tweets about 'javascript'.
-After some time, these tweets we see will be outdated.
-One possible solution for this is to use 'pull to refresh' pattern invented by [Loren Bricher](https://twitter.com/lorenb).
-It allows to pull the list and trigger an updated.
-On the other hand, the user will want to scroll down the list to see older data.
-'Endless scrolling' pattern will allow to divide the data in pages.
-Thus only subset of the data will be rendered on demand.
+An excellent example for dynamic data is a Tweet [search](https://dev.twitter.com/docs/api/1.1/get/search/tweets) for [#javascript](http://search.twitter.com/search.json?q=javascript).
+If we bound the ListView to the Twitter seach API we will show the latest tweets about JavaScript.
+Because of the dynamic nature of the data these tweets will be outdated and we will need to update the list.
+This can be achieved using the 'pull to refresh' pattern invented by [Loren Bricher](https://twitter.com/lorenb).
+It allows to retrieve the data by pulling the list.
+The Twitter API on the other hand can return older tweets.
+They can be shown using the 'endless scrolling' pattern.
+It allows to load a subset of data when the end of the ListView is reached.
+Let's implement such mobile application.

 ## Create a Mobile ListView with pull-to-refresh and endless scrolling

-Q: What problem will cause the use of 'pull to refresh' and 'endless scrolling' patterns together?
+Q: What problem will cause the usage of 'pull to refresh' and 'endless scrolling'?

-A: Difficulty to track what sub-set of data the user sees.
+A: Difficulty to get the correct subset of data.

-Let's review one possible scenario where the 'pull to refresh' and 'endless scrolling' is enabled:
+Here is how the ListView should behave:

-1. The ListView is loaded and the first page of data is shown.
+1. The ListView loads first page.
 2. The users pulls the ListView to update the list.
-At this point, the service should know which is the first item shown on the client.
-This is required in order to return only the newer data and avoid any duplications.
-To solve this problem the [pullParameters](http://docs.kendoui.com/api/mobile/listview#pullparameters-function) callback could be used to send additional parameters (id of the item for instance) to the server.
+The Twitter search API requires the id of the first data item to dermine whether there are newer tweets.
+We can send it using the [pullParameters](http://docs.kendoui.com/api/mobile/listview#pullparameters-function) callback.
-3. After the update (a few new items were rendered) the user decides to scroll down to see page two.
-If the id of the first (newest) item is sent to server, then we will get duplicated items in the second page.
-This problem can be solved using the [endlessScrollParameters](http://docs.kendoui.com/api/mobile/listview#endlessscrollparameters-function) callback and sending the id of the first shown item in the ListView.
-Thus the server will be able to return the correct second page.
+3. After the update the user decides to scroll down to see older tweets.
+Here we will need to send the id of the first shown data item, not the newly rendered.
+Thus the service will return the correct page and will avoid any duplication.
+First argument of the [endlessScrollParameters](http://docs.kendoui.com/api/mobile/listview#endlessscrollparameters-function) callback exactly this data item.

-Let's implement aforementioned scenario using the Twitter search service:
+Let's implement the aforementioned scenario:

-** In order to proceed with this "How-to", you will need to know how to build [Kendo Mobile application](http://docs.kendoui.com/howto/build-apps-with-kendo-ui-mobile).
+** In order to proceed with this "How-to", you will need to know how to build [Kendo Mobile application](http://docs.kendoui.com/howto/build-apps-with-kendo-ui-mobile)

 First, we'll define a target HTML element such as a list: